fogleman/lissaknot/README.md

 ### Usage

-Running the program simply generates random knots and saves them to disk.
+Running the program with no arguments generates random knots and saves them to disk.
 See the [source](https://github.com/fogleman/lissaknot/blob/master/main.go) for more details.

     $ go run main.go

+You can also specify knot parameters to generate a single knot STL:

+    $ go run main.go fx fy fz [px py]

 ### Examples